cfsalina/cfsalina/README.md

 ### Hi there 👋 I'm Carlos.

-Back-end Developer, La Serena, CL.
+Software Developer, La Serena, CL.

 (By the time, working only on private repositories)